 As English speakers, we often take this for granted.
-A big number of English speakers don’t care when foreigners try to talk to them in English, we just think it’s normal and expected that they know it.
+A big number of English speakers don’t care when foreigners try to talk to them in English, we just think it’s normal and expect that they know it.
 Think about it from their perspective and why they would respect you more for it.

 4. You will become a more interesting human being

 How cool would it be to know two, five, or even twenty languages?
 Being able to communicate in another language automatically differentiates you from other people and instantly makes you more interesting.
 You will be the life of the party by knowing other languages.
 Or imagine taking your date to an Italian restaurant and being able to order your dishes in Italian and even have a little conversation with the waiter in Italian.
 I’m pretty sure your date will be impressed. 🙂

 Learning a new language can be fun, but it can also be boring.
 It depends on how you tackle doing it.
 If you do it right (and not the traditional, boring way) you will see that it can actually be very fun and rewarding.

 I use to wake up in the morning everyday and instantly start learning and studying Japanese.
 It was so much fun to learn, but I had made it fun.
 If I had tried learning it the typical way, studying and memorizing, studying and memorizing, etc..
 I would have been burnt out and ridiculously bored very fast.

-Watch movies, read books, and listen to music in the target language.
+Watch movies, read books, and listen to music in your desired language.
 Go to chat rooms and speak with natives and other learners.
 Make it fun and enjoyable.

 Hopefully you now understand the importance of learning a second or even multiple languages.
 There are of course many more reasons why such as being able to find a better or more interesting job, helping to improve your brain function, etc. but these are some of the main few in my opinion.

 Why do think learning a new language is worthwhile?
 I would love to hear your opinions!